albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

 .. js:class:: regexp(pattern)

-    The regexp object rapresent a precompiled regular experssion pattern.
+    The regexp object represent a precompiled regular expression pattern.
 The object is created trough `regexp(patern)`.